-How does the Christian Leaders Institute respond to plagiarism?
+How does Christian Leaders Institute respond to plagiarism?

-- If the student wishes to appeal the failed grade, the student may contact the provost.
-If the provost determines that the plagiarism is unintentional and on a small scale, the student may be allowed to redo the assignment for a grade.
+2. If the student wishes to appeal the failed grade, the student may contact the Registrar.
+If the Registrar determines that the plagiarism is unintentional and on a small scale, the student may be allowed to redo the assignment for a grade.

-- However, if the provost determines that the plagiarism is intentional and involves a substantial amount of material, the student will fail the course as well as the particular assignment that involved plagiarism.
-At the provost's discretion, the student's scholarship may be revoked.
+3. However, if the Registrar determines that the plagiarism is intentional and involves a substantial amount of material, the student will fail the course as well as the particular assignment that involved plagiarism.
+At the Registrar's discretion, the student's scholarship may be revoked.

-- If a student completes a class or earns a diploma from Christian Leaders Institute but is later found to have committed plagiarism, course credit may be withdrawn and the diploma may be revoked.
+5. If a student completes a class or earns a certificate, diploma, and/or degree from Christian Leaders Institute but is later found to have committed plagiarism, course credit may be withdrawn and the credentials may be revoked.